 The chief function of the body is to carry the brain around. – Thomas A. Edison

-- Temporal lobe: this lobe is associated with hearing, speech, memory, and it also has a part of emotions
+- Temporal lobe: associated with hearing, speech, memory, and it also has a part of emotions

 - Frontal lobe: involved with emotion, reasoning, movement, judgment, and planning